saracastellino/w12_d4_JAVA_polymorphism_questions_hw/polymorphism_composition_questions.md

 <details>
 <summary>5.
 Give an example of when you could use polymorphism.</summary>
 <p>Task: create a paddock that includes horses and unicorns.
 We could create the Horse and Unicorn classes, where Unicorn inherits from Horse, then create an ArrayList of Horses that includes both classes.
-We can only include both in the same array because Unicorn is both an instance of Unicorn and a type of Horse.</p>
+We can only include both in the same array because Unicorn is both an instance of Unicorn and a type of Horse.
+The opposite (all horses are unicorns) is not valid.</p>

 ```
 // HORSE CLASS